Goes on evenly and dries quickly. Buildable color. No stickiness. Mitt included. Pleasant scent. Simple to use. Reasonably priced.

 Modern self-tanners have come a long way from their overly orange predecessors and are formulated to deliver a much more convincing effect.
 And with the dazzling stream of tanning sprays, lotions, creams, and wipes currently flooding the market, application is more convenient than ever.
 If you’re ready to give your complexion a boost but could use a hand getting started, you’ve come to the right place!

 We’ve embarked on a quest for gold and rounded up five of the best self-tanners out there for your convenience.
-If you’re ready to shop, check out the matrix above for a quick selection.
+If you’re ready to shop, check out the product list above for a quick selection.
 Need more information to help you find the right self-tanner?
 Our in-depth guide below will shed some light on the subject.

 Unlike UV rays, self-tanners don't penetrate the epidermis but act only on the outermost layer of the skin.
 If you’re new to the world of self-tanners, the manner in which they work might just surprise you.